ARMmbed/mbed-os-5-docs/docs/reference/api/drivers/LowPowerTimeout.md

 <span class="images">![](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/classmbed_1_1_low_power_timeout.png)<span>LowPowerTimeout class hierarchy</span></span>

 Use the LowPowerTimeout interface to set up an interrupt to call a function after a specified delay.
-You can create any number of LowPowerTimeout objects, allowing multiple outstanding interrupts at the same time.
+You can create any number of LowPowerTimeout objects.
+This allows multiple outstanding interrupts at the same time.

-### Warnings and notes
+#### Notes

-* No blocking code in ISR: avoid any call to wait, infinite while loop or blocking calls in general.
+- No blocking code in ISR: Avoid any call to wait, infinite while loop or blocking calls in general.

-* No printf, malloc or new in ISR: Avoid any call to bulky library functions.
+- No printf, malloc or new in ISR: Avoid any call to bulky library functions.
 In particular, certain library functions (such as printf, malloc and new) are not re-entrant, and their behavior could be corrupted when called from an ISR.

 ### LowPowerTimeout class reference